Logo

 Is having a bulky uterus a serious problem?

-A bulky, larger uterus is frequently the result of an underlying medical problem.
-Pelvic pain is one of the most prevalent symptoms of a large uterus.
+A bulky uterus is frequently the result of an underlying medical problem.
 While the disorder is usually harmless and responds well to medical treatment, in some other circumstances, a large uterus may indicate a more serious illness, such as uterine cancer.
 If you have abnormal bleeding, you should see your doctor.
-They will do a physical examination and order the necessary diagnostic tests to discover the cause of your bleeding.
-Treatment for AUB varies based on the underlying reason.

 Is bulky uterus good or bad for fertility?